UT-Austin-RPL/amago/README.md

 AMAGO is a high-powered off-policy version of [RL^2](https://arxiv.org/abs/1611.02779) for training large policies on long sequences.
 Please refer to our [paper](https://arxiv.org/abs/2310.09971) for a detailed explanation.
 Some highlights:

 - **Broadly Applicable**.
 Long-term memory, meta-learning, multi-task RL, and zero-shot generalization are all special cases of its POMDP format.
-Supports discrete and continuous actions.
+Supports discrete, continuous, and multi-binary actions.
 See examples below!
 - **Scalable**.
 Train large policies on long context sequences across multiple GPUs with parallel actors, asynchronous learning/rollouts, and large replay buffers stored on disk.
 - **Easy to Use**.
 Quickstart experiments on a broad range of environments.
 Technical details are easy to customize but designed to require little hyperparameter tuning.